Bayesian Clustering for Continuous-Time Hidden Markov Models: Discussion

-We have investigated prior sensitivity of the DP mixture formulation.
-Focussing on the number of clusters, the DP precision parameter $\alpha$ and the prior distribution on the component specific parameters both influence the number of inferred clusters -- this is inevitable in the context of the inherently unsupervised learning problem to which model-based clustering corresponds.
-For example, a more precise prior on the components of $Q$ will encourage more clusters for the same observed data: some illustration of this is given in the Supplementary Material.
-However, we notice that although the number of clusters sometimes does increase, the additional clusters typically have few members and take a longer time to be selected and merged.
-In this paper, we have not explored the finite mixture model approach to assign a prior on the number of clusters.
-An efficient construction of proposal distributions is required in order to allow the sampler to move around and explore the parameter space \citep{brooks2003efficient}.
-In fact, we have extended our algorithm to allow the number of clusters to be inferred using the reversible jump approach, and will report on this elsewhere.
+Focusing on the number of clusters, the Dirichlet precision parameter $\alpha$ and the prior distribution on the component specific parameters both influence the number of inferred clusters -- this is inevitable in the context of the unsupervised learning problem to which model-based clustering corresponds.
+For example, a more precise prior on the components of $Q$ will encourage more clusters for the same observed data.
+Similarly, larger values of $\alpha$ will encourage more clusters; it is also straightforward to treat $\alpha$ as an unknown parameter in the MCMC algorithm, although we did not pursue that approach here.

+In this paper, we have not explored an approach that allows the number of states to vary, but that is also possible.
+An efficient construction of proposal distributions is required in order to allow the sampler to move around and explore the parameter space for both the number of clusters and states \citep{brooks2003efficient}.
+We have extended our algorithm to allow the number of states to be inferred using the reversible jump approach, and will report on this elsewhere.

 In \cite{luocthmm2018a}, other potential extensions or the model are discussed, and we recap them here.
 We have not addressed issues of informative dropout; in principle, dropout can be handled using standard Bayesian missing data procedures once a suitable missingness mechanism has been proposed, although the specification of a realistic model may be challenging to construct, and for the COPD data, the influence of informative dropout is likely to be minimal, as the principal cause of dropout is subjects leaving the province, which mainly affects younger subjects.
 Secondly, censoring due to death of the subject can be handled within the framework of the latent HMM by the inclusion of an absorbing state: however, information on time of death is not available in our real data set as the cohort contains only data on interactions with the healthcare system.
 This could be addressed by linking the RAMQ data to provincial death records.
 We assume here that the sequence of observation times $\tau_t, t=1,\ldots,T$ is not informative about the underlying Markov chain or the outcome process, but the model could be extended to account for informative observation times by introducing a further stochastic process, for example an inhomogeneous Poisson process with rate dependent on the latent HMM -- this would complicate the computation and be inhibitive for large data sets, but would still be feasible in principle.